selimslab/selimslab.github.io/_NOTES/arts/literature/do-not-lie-to-yourself.md

 ---

-“Above all, don't lie to yourself.
+"Above all, don't lie to yourself.

 The man who lies to himself and listens to his own lie comes to a point